KeithBremer/CYF-DB-Module/extra/extra-2/extra-node.md

           [resId]
         ):
       //
-      // Now use the objEqual function to compare the row with the original
+      // Now use the objEqual function to compare the row with the
+      // data in req.body.original
       //
       if (objEqual(result.rows[0], req.body.original)) {
         //